0xMiden/miden-client/docs/typedoc/web-client/classes/SigningInputs.md

 # Class: SigningInputs

+Wrapper for the data that gets hashed when producing a signature.

 ## Properties

 ### variantType

 > `readonly` **variantType**: [`SigningInputsType`](../enumerations/SigningInputsType.md)

+Returns the active signing input variant.

 ## Methods

 ### arbitraryPayload()

 > **arbitraryPayload**(): [`Felt`](Felt.md)[]

+Returns the arbitrary payload when the variant matches.

 #### Returns